buerokratt/Open-Voice-Network-adoption/Ovonconverter/README.md

     }
 }
 ``````
-This how response should look like.It contains previously (id, cookie) and infromation that message was sent.
+This how response should look like.It contains previously used(id, cookie) and confirmation that message was sent.

 #### 3. ` https://dev.buerokratt.ee/ovonr/chat/end/ovon ` - this would end the chat.